teamcfadvance/BlogCFC5/install/readme.txt

 Install scripts for all but MS Access updated to include showlayout for pages table.

+Notice - Gary Funk did some big optimization to the MySQL install script.
+Folks may want to look it over and compare.
+This was in direct result to performance issues I had with my own blog.

+/org/delmore/* - Updated ColdFish library.
+/org/camden/blog/blog.cfc - New version #

 Last Updated: November 18, 2009 (BlogCFC 5.9.5.002) | Raymond Camden
 /client/admin/entry.cfm: Removed auto-grow textarea.
 Slightly increased max height.
 Fixed broken link.
 /client/index.cfm - Fixes a bug that can occur with some wonky urls.